 But it’s not just the companies saying these things.
 Employees agree.

-- Those who took part in company-sponsored wellness programs reported more job satisfaction (80 percent) than those who did not (58 percent).
+- According to the 2016 AFLAC Workforce Report linked above, those who took part in company-sponsored wellness programs reported more job satisfaction (80 percent) than those who did not (58 percent).

 - Workers enjoy wellness programs.
 Of those workers who reported being happy with their benefits package, 76 percent took part in a workplace wellness program.